Baltik vairas: History

 The company traces its history to a state enterprise Šiauliai Bicycle Factory established on 23 December 1948 in the Lithuanian SSR.
 It began producing bicycles for teenagers called Ereliukas (English: little eagle; boys' version) in 1951 and bicycles Kregždutė (English: little swallow; girls' version) in 1952.
 Initially, since 1950, they were manufactured in the Belarusian SSR at the Minsk Motorcycle and Bicycle Plant (MMBP) under the corresponding Russian names "Orlyonok" and "Lastochka" based on the pre-WWII German models.
 Their manufacturing was transferred to Lithuania after MMBP started manufacturing Minsk motorcycle, based on the equipment taken from the German DKW factory as part of Soviet World War II reparations.

 These bicycles were exported to Germany, Mexico, Finland, Romania, Greece, India, Egypt, Belgium, Hungary, and Turkey.
 It was the first export item produced by a Šiauliai city industrial enterprise.
-On 23 June 1964, the factory was renamed into Šiauliai bicycle–engine factory Vairas.
+On 23 June 1964, the factory was renamed Šiauliai bicycle–engine factory Vairas.
 By 1982, it employed 3,500 people.

 The joint Lithuanian–German company Baltik vairas was founded on 18 March 1993.
 It purchased a portion of the state-owned enterprise and became one of the holdings of Panther International GmbH.
 By 1999, the company produced one million bicycles.
 In 2011, the 5,000,000th bicycle left the production line (since privatization).
-In September 2013, a private Danish investor acquired shares of the company.
+In September 2013, a private Danish investor acquired shares in the company.